 Yet, amid all that glitter, a wall hugging the sidewalk connecting 7th and 8th avenues, still manages to steal your attention because of this mural.

-In New York City, there’s much to photograph, but getting quality snaps isn’t always easy.
+In New York, there’s much to photograph, but getting quality snaps isn’t always easy.
 In most tourist-drenched places, you don’t usually have more than a moment before a walker or a lamppost whizzes into your frame.
 I shot this with great difficulty, standing about 10 feet away.

 This piece of 92-foot-long street art is the creation of Puerto Rican artist Sofia Maldonado.
 It sparked quite a loud uproar because of its depiction of black and Latino women in a certain way.